Wednesday, September 27, 2023

 Marta

-Of course we were headed here for this very reason after leaving Spoletto earlier in the day.
+Of course we were headed here for this very reason after leaving Spoleto earlier in the day.
 The drive took us back past Terni to Vitterbo and then up towards Lago di Bolsena fairly early on Sunday September 10th.

 As we came to a fork in the road it was about time for a break and we turned off into Marta a beautiful lake community where we stopped for a stretch and to see the lake.
 Of course like any other lake it will have a castle on it.